VysotskiVadim/VysotskiVadim.blog/_drafts/kids-illusions.markdown

 We're looking for magic which will protect us in the complicated world of software development.
 Even in case of failure we tend to think that *I didn't managed to do as giants said* or *I did as giant said, it's not my failure*.

+## Reality

+In real world where we live magic doesn't exist.
+So if your idea is based on magic it will probably fail.
+As I said before there is a many ways which leads you to success.

 ## Let's the Adult rule